-The (\texttt{placement} and \texttt{routing}) functions are included in \cref{alg:Functions} and detailed as follows.
-The \texttt{Placement} function, shown in Lines 1 to \cref{algline:ran-10}, returns the allocation nodes for CU and DU and ensures the computing capacity is constrained.
-It starts by calculating the processing load $\ppaux$ required for each RAN unit using the $\funPrc$ function \cref{algline:ran-2}.
-In Line 3, the algorithm iterates over the candidate nodes to hold the DU or CU.
-In \cref{algline:ran-4}, the total computing load of the candidate node is calculated $\PP[cand]$ considering the current load plus the required load $\ppaux$.
-Then, it is verified that the computing utilization respects the computing capacity in \cref{algline:ran-5}.
-If so, the RAN unit is placed on the candidate node \cref{algline:ran-6}.
-Otherwise, the node is considered unsuitable and $placed\_node$ is marked as empty \cref{algline:ran-8}.
-Finally, the $placed\_node$ is returned.
+The \texttt{Placement} and \texttt{Routing} functions are included in \cref{alg:Functions} and are detailed as follows.
+The \texttt{Placement} function, described in Lines 1--\ref{algline:ran-10}, determines the allocation nodes for the CU and DU while ensuring that the computational capacity constraints are satisfied.
+Initially, the processing load $\ppaux$ required by each RAN unit is computed using the $\funPrc$ function in \cref{algline:ran-2}.
+Subsequently, \cref{algline:ran-3} iterates over the set of candidate nodes that can host the DU or CU.
+For each candidate node, \cref{algline:ran-4} computes the total computational load $\PP[cand]$ by considering both the current utilization and the additional required load $\ppaux$.
+Then, \cref{algline:ran-5} verifies whether the resulting computational utilization remains within the node capacity constraints.
+If the constraint is satisfied, the corresponding RAN unit is allocated to the candidate node in \cref{algline:ran-6}.
+Otherwise, the node is considered unsuitable, and $\placednode$ is assigned an empty value in \cref{algline:ran-8}.
+Finally, the selected node $\placednode$ is returned by the function.

-After the placement steps, the routing phase starts in Line 12 by iterating over each gNB and slice to be allocated with FH and MH paths. \cref{algline:ran-41} initializes the $\overall$ structure for the $FH, MH$ path selection and their both static and dynamic latencies $SD$ and $DD$ per $i,j$.
-The \texttt{Routing} function is called for both segments FH and MH in \cref{algline:ran-42}, it returns the selected FH and MH paths $aux^{FH}, aux^{MH}$ and the transmission load of the edges of the paths $\linkusage \leftarrow \Load[FH], \Load[MH]$.